 Here is a real world map of the railroad. its about 200 miles from Palatine to Madison.
 We condensed this down to about 6 scale miles on the layout.

 We use JMRI panel pro to monitor and control layout operations.
 A dispatcher can sit at the computer and see where trains are located and control train movement around the layout. our signal system operates as ABS most of the time but we also run it as CTC when doing operations.

 We use JMRI Operations to generate switch lists.
 This computer program allows us to move "freight" around the layout similar to how a real railroad does.
-We have over 400 freight cars and 70 spur tracks to ship and receive car loads.
-The operator simply grabs a posted list and he follows the printed instructions to what cars he is to pick up and drop off at each location.
+We have over 500 freight cars and 70 spur tracks to ship and receive car loads.
+The operator simply grabs a switch list and he follows the printed instructions to what cars he is to pick up and drop off at each location.

 Copyright © 2023 Lake County Model Railroad Club - All Rights Reserved.